Go to www.FayettevilleNOW.org for more on City of Fayetteville's Economic & Business Development Department.

 - Expand the City's portfolio of financial offerings including local incentive programs

-Programs and activities to be carried out by the Department include but are not limited to the following:
+Programs carried out include but are not limited to the following:

 - Commercial & Corridor Redevelopment